5 Healthcare Real Estate Trends Shaping Facility Planning and Development

 An example of this approach is M Health Fairview in Minneapolis-St. Paul, which uses a modular, prebuilt space to accommodate short stay and observation beds.
 This flexible design enables the hospital to repurpose the unit as needs change, demonstrating the value of adaptable healthcare real estate.

-The Rise of Medical Coworking: A Disruptive Trend
+The Rise of Medical Coworking Spaces

 Medical coworking is emerging as a disruptive trend in healthcare real estate.
 Borrowing from the coworking model popularized in traditional office spaces, medical coworking offers healthcare professionals a flexible alternative to conventional clinic settings.
 These spaces are designed to provide on-demand access to office or clinical environments, equipped with state-of-the-art facilities and medical equipment.